viniciusarruda/my-faster/README.md

     - [near-future] Dataset which images are different in size (e.g., ?)
 (I should rely on the DataLoader)
 - [x] RCNN_top
     - [x] make a function for the top+cls+reg+view/mean in the backbone (specific ones)
-- [ ] Check this class agnostic stuff
+- [x] Check this class agnostic stuff
     - What this changes: Each class has its own bbox regression, but only the true labeled ones are considered in the loss, background also is ignored but considered for the classification
-- [ ] Check to get laveraged from ignore_index on cross entropy loss
+- [x] Check to get laveraged from ignore_index on cross entropy loss
-- [ ] Check what should happen to the loss when there is no bbox to the second stage.
+------ hoje vir ate aqui
 - [ ] GPU compatibility (To start to train in a large dataset and debug)
 - [ ] Gerar novo baseline para comparar.
     - [ ] Uma classe